AshikJenly/E-commerce/Version-1.0/02-FrontEnd/Readme.md

 ## Main Components

+## User Registration and Login

+- **User Registration**: To start shopping with us, new users can register for an account using the `register` component.
+It provides a form where users can input their personal information, including first name, last name, email, password, and whether they are a seller.

+- **User Login**: For returning users, the `login` component allows secure authentication.
+Users can log in to their accounts to access saved cart items, order history, and personalized features.

 ### Products

 The `products` component showcases a list of available products.
 Users can view product details, add items to their cart, and make purchase decisions based on product information and images.